Don't Let New York State Write Your LLC's Rules

 Ambiguous Voting Power

-An operating agreement resolves this question upfront.
 Cash comes with a receipt; hard work does not.
 Because the value of labor is not legally fixed, a cash investor can argue that their financial input is the only valid metric.
 Without a custom agreement, the partner who manages the daily operations could be left with zero voting power.

 If you try to resolve this during a conflict, you will be facing a tough lawsuit just to prove your vote counts.
+An Operating Agreement resolves this upfront by defining exactly what each partner's contribution is worth.

 Forced Asset Sales

-Under New York's Limited Liability Company Law (§ 402), a majority vote is often sufficient to approve the sale of the company's assets.
+Under New York's Limited Liability Company Law (§402), a majority vote is often sufficient to approve the sale of the company's assets.

 How a Custom Operating Agreement Protects You